-In Vermont, colorectal cancer screening rates have remained steady since 2008, with no significant, measurable change in the percentage of Vermont adults ages 50-75 that have received screening.
-Colorectal cancer is the third most common cancer diagnosed and the third leading cause of cancer death in men and women in Vermont.
+In Vermont, colorectal cancer screening rates have remained steady since 2008, with no significant, measurable change in the percentage of Vermont adults ages 45–75 that have received screening.
+Colorectal cancer is the fourth most common cancer diagnosed in men and the fifth most common diagnosed in women in Vermont.
+It is the third leading cause of cancer death in both men and women in the state.

-In 2016 Vermont's colorectal cancer screening rate was 72%, higher than the national rate of 67%.
+In 2022, Vermont's colorectal cancer screening rate was 70% for 45–75 year-olds.
+This is higher than the national rate of 66%.
 However, there are differences in rate based on race, age and location.
-To learn more, visit the Cancer Surveillance and Reporting webpage and check the Community Data and Cancer Data Pages
+To learn more, visit the Cancer Surveillance and Reporting webpage and check the Vermont Cancer Data Pages

 The good news is that regular colorectal cancer screening can, in many cases, prevent colorectal cancer altogether by finding and removing polyps before they develop into cancer.
 Screening also provides an opportunity to find and treat cancers early, improving the chance for better outcomes.